scotchANDsolder/Classes-and-Teaching/XA-310-S22/README.md

 - Students with Disabilities
 - Mandatory Reporting of Abuse

+***

 ### Overview
-What Is Computational Thinking?
+*What Is Computational Thinking*?

 From Wikipedia:

-By one of the many definitions, computational thinking is the thought process involved in formulating a problem and expressing its solution(s) in such a way that a computer---human or machine---can effectively carry out.
+> By one of the many definitions, computational thinking is the thought process involved in formulating a problem and expressing its solution(s) in such a way that a computer---human or machine---can effectively carry out.

-Another characterization of computational thinking is an iterative process based on three stages
+ Another characterization of computational thinking is an iterative process based on three stages:

-Abstraction: Problem formulation;
+- Abstraction: Problem formulation;
-Automation: Solution expression;
+- Automation: Solution expression;
-Analyses: Solution execution and evaluation.
+- Analyses: Solution execution and evaluation.

 And a quote attributed to someone named "John Johnson":

-First, solve the problem.
+> First, solve the problem.
 Then, write the code.

+In other words...*Work the solution out on paper in steps, then start writing the code for it.
+Don't get tangled in the code and software design.*

 Computational thinking is a method for problem solving that uses ideas fundamental to computing, such as reducing complex ideas to simpler tasks, collecting and analyzing data, and providing detailed instructions for performing tasks that can be applied broadly to future problems.

 The fundamental elements of this process include:

-Decomposition - breaking down a complex problem into smaller parts.
+- **Decomposition** - breaking down a complex problem into smaller parts.
-Pattern Recognition - finding regularities, shared traits, similarities, or irregularities in sets of data.
+- **Pattern Recognition** - finding regularities, shared traits, similarities, or irregularities in sets of data.
-Abstraction - reducing complexities or synthesizing facts gathered from data into a broader, more general idea.
+- **Abstraction** - reducing complexities or synthesizing facts gathered from data into a broader, more general idea.
-Algorithims - creating a set or rules or instructions for solving the problem.
+- **Algorithims** - creating a set or rules or instructions for solving the problem.

 While this course will use computer programs, it is not necessarily a computer programming class.
-Computational thinking is conceptualization, and starts before writing any code.
+Computational thinking is **conceptualization**, and starts before writing any code.

 That said, we will use computers and programming languages to express some of these concepts.
 We will also explore how computers work and operate, how various computing languages differ and why different ones are used for different purposes, and to begin to think about how to interact with computers in ways that combine things that computers are good at with things that humans are good at while understanding the limitations of both.

-Course Modality
+### Course Modality

 This course is listed as in-person, but will be a combination of live and remote learning days.

 Each Monday will be a 'recitation' day; I will be available via Zoom during class time (and most likely for the majority of the day) for office hours, questions, feedback, and help with work.
 Attendance will NOT be required on Mondays

 Each Wednesday will be in-person and on campus.
 These days will when student presentations occur, and will allow for in-person meeting and discussion.
 Attendance WILL be required on Wednesdays

-Class Materials
+### Class Materials
 There is no required text for this course; any readings will be provided as needed.
 Course materials will be available as follows:

 The course syllabus, lecture materials, class schedules, and assignments overviews will be available on the course website